Train Accident Lawyers

-With more than 600 railroad companies and 200,000 miles of track throughout the United States, railroad accidents are going to happen.
-In fact, more than 3,000 accidents occur on our railways each year, resulting in about 1,000 fatalities.
-The most common types of railroad accidents include:
+More than 3,000 railroad accidents occur on our railways each year, resulting in more than 1,000 fatalities.
+The most common types of railroad injuries include:

 - Collisions at Crossings